-In the 2019 EDHECinfra/G20 survey, 50% of respondents declared using the same benchmarks for performance monitoring as they do for strategic asset allocation and around 75% of infrastructure equity investors reported using absolute benchmarks for performance monitoring.
+In the 2019 EDHECinfra/Global Infrastructure Hub survey, 50% of respondents declared using the same benchmarks for performance monitoring as they do for strategic asset allocation, and around 75% of infrastructure equity investors reported using absolute benchmarks for performance monitoring.

 In light of the comments above, this is highly problematic.
-While absolute benchmarks are a good indicator of the target return achieved, in order to monitor performance adequately investors should use a benchmark that represents their choice(s) of investment policy explicitly defined in terms of risk profile.
+While absolute benchmarks are a good indicator of the target return achieved, in order to monitor performance adequately, investors should use a benchmark that represents their choice or choices of investment policy explicitly defined in terms of risk profile.